lemgrb/REFERENCE/Automation Guide/Which test to automate.md

 > Write the **smallest number** of tests possible to reach the **required** level of **quality** or **confidence** in the system being developed.

+## WHAT scenario to automate?
+Not all!!!!
+Identify scenarios to automated based on:
+1. Value : Importance of feature, probability feature would be fixed if broken, distinctness
+2. Risk: Impact to cx, Probability of use
+3. Cost: Ease of writing, How quick to write